frankrdesilets/gpa-forecaster/README.md

 ![Static Badge](https://img.shields.io/badge/License-MIT-blue)

 # GPA-Forecaster
-This application parses one or multiple input .txt files representing a school “career” (semesters taken or planned and their classes) and calculates and prints a grade point average (GPA) report for each file to the console.
+This application parses one or multiple input .txt files representing a school “career” (semesters taken or planned and their classes) and calculates and prints a grade point average (GPA) report for each file to the console, enabling a student to forecast semesters by planning their future classes and anticipated grades, and predict a final cumulative GPA.

 ### Sample Input File “SampleMultipleSemesters.txt”:
 ```